wp-plugins/multilingual-posts/readme.txt

 == Revisions ==

 2007-12-18,
-0.2: Now you can difine language direction.
+0.2: Now you can define language direction.
 	 Insert CSS style into page head automatically to support pretty printing. readme file updated for new feature and fixed a error
 --------------------------------------------------------------------------------